BlockhostOfficial/ddos-prot-mc-servers/README.md

 You could protect your OVH dedicated server

 ### For home hosting
-It's cheap and more locations in Australia than MCShield
+It's cheap and has more locations in Australia than MCShield

 ### Pros
 - Many locations in this region